Beth Simmons, Palmer Station (Antarctica) LTER

 - Passed initial science review - expert science review pending.

 - Activity is a fun, hands-on investigation for students.

 - Well thought-out lab with explicit LTER connection.
 Uses common supplies and provides range of suggestions for alternative methods of delivery.
-Some background information, activity sheets, and follow-on inquiries provided; educator must provide assessments.
+Some background information, activity sheets, and follow-on inquiries provided. <lik>The educator must provide assessments.

 Next Generation Science Standards See how this Activity supports:

 Performance Expectations: 1

 MS-LS2-4: Construct an argument supported by empirical evidence that changes to physical or biological components of an ecosystem affect populations.

 MS-LS2.A1:Organisms, and populations of organisms, are dependent on their environmental interactions both with other living things and with nonliving factors.